Pyttlick/Pyttlick/README.md

 - 👋 Hi, I’m @Pyttlick
 - 👀 I’m interested in ... programming
-- 🌱 I’m currently learning ...about Android Studio and Java code
+- 🌱 I’m currently learning ...about Android Studio and Kotlin code
 - 💞️ ATtiny85, ATtiny2313 on "C" code
 - 📫 How to reach me ... on my e-mail P.A5@seznam.cz